-In the following, we first demonstrate that the performance difference between expert and the the uniform first-step mixing of any Markovian policy sequence $\{\pi^{n}\}_{n=1}^N$ is upper-bounded by $2R \Ontraj_N/N$, and then show the trajectory-wise sample complexity of Algorithm~\ref{alg:dagger_step_one} in Theorem~\ref{thm:log_loss_dagger_step_1}.
+We first demonstrate that the performance difference between expert and the the uniform first-step mixing of any Markovian policy sequence $\{\pi^{n}\}_{n=1}^N$ is upper bounded by $2R \Ontraj_N/N$, and then show the trajectory-wise sample complexity of Algorithm~\ref{alg:dagger_step_one} in Theorem~\ref{thm:log_loss_dagger_step_1}.

 \begin{lemma} For any MDP $\Mcal$, deterministic expert $\pie$, and sequence of policies $\cbr{\pi^n}_{n=1}^N$, each of which can be Markovian or a first-step mixing of Markovian policies, their first step uniform mixture policy $\hat{\pi}$ satisfies.